 Why Boating Terminology Matters

-Are you a recreational boater that tenses up when asked which side the starboard is on?
+Are you a recreational boater that tenses up when asked common boating words and phrases like which side the starboard is on?
 Don’t worry—no boater is automatically born knowing important boating terminology.
 However, if you want to become a seafaring connoisseur, learning the language of your vessel will make you sail safer and smarter.Knowing the different parts of your boat will help you grow into a better boater for yourself and your passengers.
 Let’s take a look at seven nautical terms you must know before grabbing the helm.

 Top 7 Boating Terms & Phrases

 Bow & SternThe front and back of your boat aren’t called the front and back.
 Instead, these areas of your boat are called the bow and stern.
 The bow refers to the front of your boat, while the stern refers to the back.

 Port & StarboardYou’ve most likely heard the terms port and starboard—but do you know what they mean?
 When facing the bow, your port is located on the left side of the deck.
 Your starboard is located on the right side.

 An easy way to remember which side your port and starboard are on is by identifying your running lights.
 When turned on, your red light is on the port side, and your green light is on the starboard side.

 Forward & AftForward and aft go hand-in-hand with your bow and stern.
 Simply put, your forward refers to the bow of your boat, and your aft refers to the rear or stern.

 HullYour hull is the bottom portion of your boat that sits in and on top of the water.
 It’s worth noting that not all hulls are the same shape.
 For example, the hull of your pontoon boat is made up of (you guessed it) pontoons.
 Many boats exhibit the familiar V-shaped hull, which is made of fiberglass.